drakethomas33/django-project-skeleton/README.md

 django-project-skeleton
 =======================

-My preferred Django project template, very strongly influenced by the great [twoscoops repository](https://github.com/twoscoops/django-twoscoops-project).
+My Django project template, strongly influenced by [twoscoops repository](https://github.com/twoscoops/django-twoscoops-project).

 That said, that project was meant to be used with Django 1.6, and this is updated to run with 1.9.9.
 Also, this template is specifically geared towards Django apps to be run on Heroku.